ingobeans/out-to-c/readme.md

 # Out to C

-a draft YSWS where you sail out to sea on the hunt for treasure, by coding C.
+an upcoming YSWS where you sail out to sea on the hunt for treasure, by coding C.

 <img src="banner.png" width=450>